 - Questionable aerodynamics (no tests available)

 - Included braking pads are not effective in wet conditions

 What Do the Owners Say About Superteam Wheels?

-I contacted a few owners to find out what are their experiences with the Superteam wheels.
+I contacted a few owners to find out their experiences with the Superteam wheels.
 I asked them the following questions: